cbh123/tweetfusion/README.md

 # TweetFusion

 Update your Twitter header image with generative AI.

-Runs on repl.it and powered by [Replicate](https://replicate.com?utm_source=project&utm_campaign=replit-node), a platform for running machine learning models in the cloud.
+Powered by [Replicate](https://replicate.com?utm_source=project&utm_campaign=tweetfusion), a platform for running machine learning models in the cloud.

-## Demo

-[ ] record a loom

 ## How to use it